HAWAII BIRDING TOUR: DETAILED ITINERARY

 Hawaii: Day 7 The drive up to the Haleakala crater is very scenic and introduced Chukar often frequent the roadsides, while Eurasian Skylarks will be in song flight above the pastures.
 We will first make our way to the summit at 3055m, as the crater tends to fill with clouds as the day progresses.
 The magnificent panoramic view from here into the immense crater reveals a seeming moonscape where the famously photogenic silversword (a plant somewhat reminiscent of Africa’s giant lobelias) grows, while in the distance the looming bulk of Big Island can be seen far to the southeast.
 The Nene or Hawaiian Goose can often be found here.
 This odd-looking goose had nearly become extinct by the 1940s, but was saved by a worldwide conservation effort and can be found also on Kauai and the Big Island.

 Further down we will visit an area of eucalyptus, pines and acacias, where we should encounter several species of Hawaiian honeycreeper, including a Maui endemic, the Maui Alauahio (or Maui Creeper).
 In addition, we should see the secretive Japanese Bush Warbler.
-(The Waikamoi Preserve, which holds the endemic Akohekohe (or Crested Honeycreeper) and the extremely rare, and only rarely-seen, endemic Maui Parrotbill, is currently closed to visitors.
-If it reopens we will visit.)

-Hawaii: Days 9-11 During our stay on Big Island we will explore several different areas.
-At the famous Saddle Road we will concentrate on the kipukas, which are islands of older forest surrounded by fairly recent lava flows.
+Hawaii: Days 8-10 During our stay on Big Island we will explore several different areas.
+At the famous Saddle Road, we will concentrate on the kipukas, which are islands of older forest surrounded by fairly recent lava flows.
 These nearly pristine fragments of forest hold several species of Hawaiian honeycreeper, a dark form of the Hawaii Elepaio and the Omao or Hawaiian Thrush, an unobtrusive species, whose loud song can be heard all around.
 In addition, we are likely to encounter the rare Akiapolaau with its unique and amazing bill as this area is undoubtedly the best place to find this remarkable species.

 We will also explore the mamane-naio forest on the leeward slope of Mauna Kea at an altitude of about 2300m.
 This is the home of the critically endangered Palila, a striking finch-like Hawaiian endemic that feeds almost exclusively on the pods of the green mamane.
 Hawaii Amakihi is abundant here and we should also find an attractive pale form of the Hawaii Elepaio.
 If the weather is good, and providing time permits, we will drive to the summit of Mauna Kea (or ‘White Mountain’), the highest mountain in Hawaii at 4205m, to enjoy the spectacular panorama.
 The summit area is nowadays occupied by a large astronomical observatory with telescopes from a series of world-famous universities sited there to take advantage of the extraordinarily clear air.

 The finest place for endemic birds on Big Island is the Hakalau Forest National Refuge, which covers 13000 hectares of montane koa-ohia cloudforest on the eastern slope of Mauna Kea and was established solely for the management of forest birds and their rainforest habitat.
-In this habitat we should be able to add two attractive Big Island endemics, Akepa and Hawaii Creeper, to our list.
-(There have been issues recently on Big Island with a fungal disease that affects ohia trees, so if the refuge is closed we will look for these two species in another area, where they take more effort to find.)
+In this habitat, we should be able to add two attractive Big Island endemics, Akepa and Hawaii Creeper, to our list.
+(There have been issues on Big Island with a fungal disease that affects ohia trees, so if the refuge is closed we will look for these two species in another area, where they take more effort to find.)